New Suction Denture15 August 2017 Categories: Dentures

 This ‘preparation’ is accompanied by both physiological and psychological responses.
 The psychological responses are often tension and a feeling of impending danger and lack of control.
 The physiological responses are perspiring, increased heart rate and a liability to faint.

-A significant percentage of the population feel this level of anxiety in response to visiting the dentist or having dental treatment.
-In reality, this means that people who suffer from dental anxiety will often limit their dental visits to emergencies only.
+A significant percentage of the population feel a high level of dental anxiety in response to visiting the dentist or having dental treatment.
+In reality, this means that people who suffer from dental anxiety or dental phobia will often limit their dental visits to emergencies only.
 The strength of this emotion dissuades them from going to the dentist for regular and essential dental check ups.

 Further to this, dentally anxious patients often carry a feeling of guilt – compounded by feeling that they are the most anxious patient who has ever walked the planet or that they have the worst teeth of anyone.
 The truth is very different.
 Over 60 % of the adult population suffers from some level of dental anxiety, which demonstrates that they are not alone – in fact, quite the opposite.